Our Environmental Ambition

 • We procure new lighting on a circular basis.
 That focuses on light 'as a service' and on maximum reuse.

-EcoVadis Platinum sustainability certificate for PwC Nederland
+EcoVadis Platinum sustainability certificate for PwC the Netherlands

 EcoVadis is the world's leading provider of business sustainability assessments.
 EcoVadis has already assessed the sustainability of more than 65,000 companies.
 EcoVadis analyses a wide range of non-financial management information in four different sustainability categories: environment, labour and human rights, ethics and sustainable procurement.
 We score especially well on the environment and ethics: ninety out of a maximum of one hundred points in these categories.
 We score eighty for the labour and human rights category.
 For sustainable procurement, a category for which we recently introduced a circular procurement policy, we have a score of sixty.
-PwC has a total score of 79, which earns it the highest platinum certificate.
+PwC has a total score of 81, which earns it the highest platinum certificate.

 We have been assessed on sustainability since 2013.
 This serves to compare us as an organisation with other companies in the sector and helps us to become more sustainable as we work towards our ambition of being a fully circular organisation by 2030.
-Since 2015, our EcoVadis score has risen from 66 to 79 in 2022.
+Since 2013, our EcoVadis score has risen from 59 to 81 in 2023.

 Contact us